zxc00o/sentry-docs/src/collections/_documentation/workflow/releases/repos-commits.md

 ---
-title: Link a Repository and Associate Commits
+title: Link a Repo and Associate Commits
 sidebar_title: Repos and Commits
 sidebar_order: 1
 ---